|THE GARDEN OF

 You will see sample pictures and read a short presentation about the exhibition in French here.
 Detailed information and more pictures will follow after the closing of the exhibition.
 If you are in Paris now, don't miss it!

 Thank you for visiting my personal website dedicated to the Gardens of Bagatelle in Paris , France.
 Bagatelle is a botanical park managed by the city of Paris.
 It is located in the Bois de Boulogne, the woods in the west of Paris.
-It is a beautiful place famous for its rose garden, but there are also an iris garden, a vegetable garden, 3 small castles and many other nice places to see.
+It is a beautiful place famous for its rose garden, but there are also an iris garden, a vegetable garden, a Mediterranean garden, ponds and grottoes among many nice places to see.
+There are also many peacocks who love to hear compliments :-).

-This is a park dedicated to walking and meditating, but there are some activities proposed to the general public mainly in summer and autumn such as exhibitions or classical music concerts.
+This is a lovely place for a walk or sit in front of beautiful nature, and there are also some activities proposed to the general public, mainly in summer and autumn, such as exhibitions, a rose fair or classical music concerts.

 This website is mainely in French, but with a minimum guidance in English, such as news update on the present page, a site map, and a virtual tour with a clickable map.
 There are more pictures than texts on the website, so you can enjoy it even if you cannot read French. :-)

-Have a nice visit, and come back soon!
+Have a nice visit, and I hope you'll come back soon!

 Back to the latest update